menu

 Real Estate

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Long Hill neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Long Hill is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Long Hill is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, the Long Hill neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 81.7% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.